NodyHub/blog/content/posts/container-breakouts-part2.md

 #### `CAP_SYS_Module` – Load Kernel Module

-What do you need to **load a kernel module on a unix host**?
+What do you need to **load a kernel module on a Unix host**?
 Exact, the right capability: `CAP_SYS_MODULE`.
 In advance, you **must** be in the **same process namespace as** the **init** process, but **that is default** in case of plain Docker setups.
 You think now _how dare you_ this is something nobody would do!?
 That is exactly what happened to _Play-with-Docker_.
 I recommend reading the post [How I Hacked Play-with-Docker and Remotely Ran Code on the Host](https://www.cyberark.com/resources/threat-research-blog/how-i-hacked-play-with-docker-and-remotely-ran-code-on-the-host) by Nimrod Stoler ([@n1mr0d5](https://twitter.com/n1mr0d5)) to get all insights and the full picture.

 The exploitation cannot be that easily weaponized, because we need a **kernel module** that **fits** the **kernel version**.
 To do so, we need to **compile** our own **kernel module** for the host system kerne.
 I thought initially that’s an easy one, just _copy&paste_ the code, compile and finished.
 Sounds easy?
-Actually, it is not that easy if you have an ubuntu container on an Archlinux host – sigh.
+It is not that easy if you have an Ubuntu container on an Archlinux host – sigh.

 To perform the steps I had to cheat a bit.
 Previously, we have performed all steps from inside the container.
 This time, I will **pre-compile** the **kernel module outside** of the **container**.
 Why is that necessary in my case?
-Because I had issues to compile the kernel module for the Archlinux kernel inside an ubuntu container with the ubuntu tool chain.
+Because I had issues to compile the kernel module for the Archlinux kernel inside an ubuntu container with the Ubuntu toolchain.
 I am not a kernel developer, so I dropped to dive into the issues and let someone with more expertise to deep-dive on that topic.

 To **prepare** the **kernel module**, you **need** the **kernel headers** for the host that runs the container.
 You can find them while googling through the internet and search for the kernel version headers (kernel version can be identified by `uname -r`).
 Afterward, you need the _gcc_ compiler and _make_ and that’s it.

-The following steps has been performed on a separate host (an ubuntu system).
+The following steps have been performed on a separate host (an ubuntu system).

 ```
 # apt update && apt install -y gcc make linux-headers